T-a-n-m-a-y-D-a-s-TD/Project--Dynamic-CPU-Scheduling-Simulator/README.md

 # Technologies Used
-- Programming Language: Python
+- Programming Language:
+    - Python: Core programming language for logic and implementation
+- Libraries:
-- Libraries: Streamlit for the interactive web app, Matplotlib for Gantt chart visualization, and Pandas for data handling.
+    - Streamlit: To build the interactive web application
+    - Matplotlib: For creating Gantt charts
+    - Pandas: For data handling and analysis